anzumura/kanji-tools/README.md

 ## Project Structure

-The project is build using *cmake* so there is a *CMakeLists.txt* file in the top directory that builds 5 libraries, the 4 main programs (mentioned in the Introduction) plus all the test code.
+The project is build using *cmake* so there is a *CMakeLists.txt* file in the top directory that builds five libraries, the four main programs (mentioned in the Introduction) plus all the test code.
 The tests are written using **[GoogleTest](https://github.com/google/googletest.git)** test framework.
 The code is split out across the following directories:

 - **apps**: *cpp* files for the 4 main programs
 - **data**: data files described in **[Kanji Data](#Kanji-Data)** section